samarthgupta95/employee-attrition-analysis-ml/README.md

 Attrition at Salifort Motors is **predictable, concentrated, and preventable**.

-By combining data analysis with machine learning, organizations can shift from reacting to attrition → to actively preventing it.
+With the right data and model, organizations can move from reacting to attrition → to actively preventing it.